 How to Design a Landing Page: Tips and Tricks

-Finally, it’s important to keep in mind the relationship between your landing pages and your display ads.
+Finally, it’s important to remember the relationship between your landing pages and your display ads.
 Specifically, you want to create a unified user experience as someone clicks through from an ad to your site.

 PPC campaigns are a quick and easy way to draw interest.
 Your campaigns must be unique and catchy.